-- 1. Invest in a planner or application to keep track of your courses.
-Populate all your deadlines at the start of the term and schedule time at the start of each week to get organized and manage your time. - 2.
+- Invest in a planner or application to keep track of your courses.
+Populate all your deadlines at the start of the term and schedule time at the start of each week to get organized and manage your time - 2.
 Make it a daily habit to log onto OWL to ensure you have seen everything posted to help you succeed in this class. - 3.
 Follow weekly checklists created on OWL or create your own to help you stay on track.
-You must strive to stay current with posted lectures, readings and assigned questions. - 4.
+You must strive to stay current with lectures, readings and assigned questions. - 4.
 Take notes as you go through the lesson material.
-Treat this course as you would a face-to-face course.
-Keeping handwritten notes or even notes on a regular Word document will help you learn more effectively as you read the textbook and watch the videos. - 5.
+Keeping handwritten notes or notes on a regular Word document will help you learn more effectively as you read the textbook and attend lectures. - 5.
 Connect with others.
-Try forming an online study group and try meeting on a weekly basis for study and peer support. - 6.
+Try forming a study group and try meeting on a weekly basis for study and peer support. - 6.
 Do not be afraid to ask questions.
-If you are struggling with a topic, check the online discussion boards or contact your instructor. - 7.
+If you are struggling with a topic, contact your instructor. - 7.
 Reward yourself for successes.
 It seems easier to motivate ourselves knowing that there is something waiting for us at the end of the task.